Physician Assistant Salary 2026

 What a Full-Time Clinical Load Looks Like for PAs

-The 2025 AAPA Salary Report confirmed median PA compensation is increasing 4.5% year-over-year, with more than half of full-time PAs receiving annual bonuses.
+Compensation growth has remained steady as demand continues outpacing supply in many specialties and geographic regions.
+The 2025 AAPA Salary Report showed median PA compensation increasing 4.5% year over year, with more than half of full-time PAs also receiving annual bonuses.

 Barton insight:

 PA demand is no longer limited to primary care support roles.
-Many health systems now build surgical, inpatient, and emergency staffing models around APP integration — creating sustained locum demand at premium rates.
+Many health systems now build surgical, inpatient, and emergency staffing models around APP integration.

 Scenario 1: Supplemental Coverage